Back To Search Results

 Plain Radiograph

 Radiographs are economical, portable, and readily available.
 They are the first-line modality for evaluating back pain.
 Radiographs can evaluate vertebral body height, displaced fractures, and dislocations.
-They help in assessing the stability of the spine with flexion and extension views.
-However, evaluation of nondisplaced fractures, metastases, and soft-tissue abnormalities are subject to limitations of overlying hardware, positioning, and bowel gas.
+They help assess the stability of the spine with flexion and extension views.
+However, the evaluation of nondisplaced fractures, metastases, and soft-tissue abnormalities is subject to overlying hardware, positioning, and bowel gas limitations.
 The radiation dose from radiographs also limits their use in pregnant patients.

 Computed Tomography

-CT is a reliable method for evaluating the lumbar spine and provides great bony detail for assessing trauma, non displaced fractures, complex fractures, scoliosis, pre, and post-operative patients (see Image.
+CT is a reliable method for evaluating the lumbar spine and provides great bony detail for assessing trauma, nondisplaced fractures, complex fractures, scoliosis, pre, and postoperative patients (see Image.
 Grade II Spondylolisthesis, CT).
-CT is beneficial following surgery to evaluate the surgical hardware and bone graft material, which are not well assessed on MRI.
+CT is beneficial following surgery in evaluating the surgical hardware and bone graft material, which are not well assessed on MRI.
 CT myelograms are useful in patients with various spinal equipment and in patients who have a contraindication for MRI.
 These take place after instilling a radiopaque dye into the subarachnoid space by lumbar puncture under fluoroscopy or CT guidance.[7]
 CT myelogram is also important for diagnosing occult sites of CSF leak following lumbar spine surgery or trauma.[8]
 Contraindications for CT myelogram include pregnancy and other general contraindications for a lumbar puncture, such as severe bleeding disorders and elevated intracranial pressure.

 Magnetic Resonance

 MRI is one of the most sensitive and specific modalities for evaluating the lumbar spine.
-Moreover, there are no side effects of radiation (see Image.
+Moreover, radiation has no side effects (see Image.
 Magnetic Resonance Imaging, Lumbar).
-It provides information about the vertebral bodies, disc spaces, spinal canal, including the meninges, spinal cord, conus, cauda equina, and exiting nerve roots.
-Multiple sequences are obtained in different planes, each of which helps in evaluating various pathologies (see Image.
+It provides information about the vertebral bodies, disc spaces, and spinal canal, including the meninges, spinal cord, conus, cauda equina, and exiting nerve roots.
+Multiple sequences are obtained in different planes, each of which helps evaluate various pathologies (see Image.
 Lumbar Disc Degeneration, Multiple Levels).
-The most common sequences include sagittal and axial T1 and T2 and a sagittal STIR (short tau inversion recovery).
-See Image.
-Sagittal MRI of Lumbar Spine With Spondylolisthesis, L3-4 and L4-5.
+The most common sequences include sagittal and axial T1 and T2 and a sagittal STIR (short tau inversion recovery) (see Image.
+Sagittal MRI of Lumbar Spine With Spondylolisthesis, L3-4 and L4-5).
 Post-contrast T1 weighted sequence is useful for evaluating spinal infections, postoperative complications, vascular malformation, primary spinal tumors, and metastases.
-Prostate metastasis, which is frequently visible in the lumbar spine, can also be assessed on MRI.
+Prostate metastasis, frequently visible in the lumbar spine, can also be assessed on MRI.
 Complications associated with metastatic disease, such as cord compression, can also be diagnosed on MRI.
 STIR sequences are beneficial in assessing marrow edema, which produces an increased signal on these sequences.[9][10][11]

 Ultrasonography

-Ultrasonography helps to evaluate the lumbar spine in neonates.
-It can give information on congenital abnormalities of the spinal cord during a bedside evaluation and help assess CSF pulsations.
-In adults, it helps to assess for superficial collections and in planning percutaneous interventions.
+Ultrasonography helps evaluate the lumbar spine in neonates.
+During a bedside evaluation, it can provide information on congenital abnormalities of the spinal cord and help assess CSF pulsations.
+In adults, it helps assess for superficial collections and plan percutaneous interventions.

 Nuclear Medicine

-Bone scan using radioactive tracer technetium 99m methylene diphosphonate is useful in evaluating active bone formation in the body like osteoblastic metastases from prostate cancer.
+Bone scans using radioactive tracer technetium 99m methylene diphosphonate help evaluate active bone formation in the body, like osteoblastic metastases from prostate cancer.
 However, fractures can also appear as false positives on bone scans performed for metastasis.
 F-18 FDG-PET/CT involves an injection of a radiopharmaceutical, 18F FDG, which is seen preferentially at sites of abnormal glucose metabolism.
-A fused image of PET scan and a CT scan of the whole body helps to localize the metabolic abnormality accurately.
+A fused image of a PET scan and a CT scan of the whole body helps to localize the metabolic abnormality accurately.
 FDG PET scans help evaluate bony metastases and spinal cord masses.
-However, they can also be positive in infections such as vertebral body osteomyelitis as there is an altered glucose mechanism at the site of the infection.
+However, they can also be positive in infections such as vertebral body osteomyelitis, as there is an altered glucose mechanism at the site of the infection.

 18F NaF PET/CT is a more recent radiotracer imaging for evaluating osseous metastasis and is superior in imaging quality compared to a technetium 99 bone scan.[12]